-Armando Romani is a Postdoctoral Fellow and Cortex Junior Group Leader within the Simulation Neuroscience Division.
+Armando Romani is a Postdoctoral Fellow and Group Leader of the Circuits team within the Simulation Neuroscience Division.

 Armando joined Blue Brain to work on a biophysically detailed model of the hippocampus.
 The hippocampus plays a key role in memory formation, spatial navigation, and other fundamental cognitive functions.